|Sarah Alexander||Gleaning and Food Rescue Coordinator||ext. 120|

 Seth Gillim, Intervale Conservation Nursery Assistant Manager

 Seth hails from Underhill, Vermont and is a graduate of Bard College and the Dell’Arte International School of Physical Theater.
 He is passionate about helping people from all walks of life understand the connection between native trees, healthy forests, and resilient waterways.
-As Assistant Manager of the Conservation Nursery, he coordinates volunteers for the nursery, supervises interns from UVM, and assists will all aspects plant production.
+As Assistant Manager of the Conservation Nursery, he coordinates volunteers for the nursery, supervises interns from UVM, and assists with all aspects plant production.
 When he’s not at the Intervale, you can find him exploring Vermont with his wife and 2 beautiful daughters.

 Jonathan Guy, Finance Manager